The Right Sequence - Why Enterprise Transformation Fails Without It

 You do not decorate a building before it is framed.
 You do not wire it before the walls are stable.

 Enterprise systems follow the same logic.
-But in technology, it is easier to ignore, because things can appear to work.
+However, in technology, it is easier to ignore because things can appear to work.
 Appearing to work and being structurally sound are not the same.

-At iKnow+, we treat sequence as engineering discipline — not consulting method.
+At iKnow+, we treat sequence as an engineering discipline — not merely a consulting method.

 The iKnow+ Enterprise Transformation Framework™